I'm a DIY home repair and renovations expert. I share my knowledge online to help others get the job done and save money

 Copper tubing is a great, affordable choice.
 Copper is durable, and you won’t get a bad taste in your water or ice (as reported when using plastic or PVC tubing).
 The only problem I see with using copper is that it can kink easily.
 You will have extra tubing behind your fridge to enable you to pull your fridge out for cleaning purposes, and it is quite possible that the line could get caught and kink, causing the water flow to be blocked or worse.

-- PVC or plastic tubing is also an option.
+PVC or plastic tubing is also an option.
 Plastic is very cheap.
-Some have reported noticing a bad taste in their fridge water and ice.
+Some have reported noticing a bad taste in their fridge water and ice with a plastic water line.
 Another possible problem is that plastic is not a very strong product and cuts quite easily.
 For insurance purposes, you might want to stay away from using PVC or plastic.

 Braided tubing is a very strong and durable product that will not cut easily, kink easily, and to my knowledge, there are no foul-tasting water reports.
 It looks the same as the braided water supply lines you use to hook up a toilet or a sink to your hot and cold water lines.
 The only difference is the diameter, which is only a 1/4” versus a 1/2” for toilets and sinks.
 The other notable difference is the length of tubing as a fridge supply can use 10’ to 25’ depending on where you are connecting from, whereas toilets or sinks are usually 12” or so.
 Braided tubing is fitted at both ends with the proper fittings, so all you have to do is tighten the line to your connections.
 It is also the easiest to work with.